nzivo/nzivo/README.md

 I have a good grasp in vanilla Javascript and two of it's popular frameworks, React Js and Vue Js.

-I recently started learning the fastapi by [Tiangolo](https://fastapi.tiangolo.com/) to build my backend and I find fascinating to work with.

 I have a deeper understanding of PHP and it's Laravel framework

+I also have a better understanding of fastapi by [Tiangolo](https://fastapi.tiangolo.com/) in building my backends and I find it fascinating to work with.

 <a href="https://github.com/anuraghazra/convoychat">
   <img height=200 align="center" src="https://github-readme-stats.vercel.app/api/top-langs?username=nzivo&layout=donut" />